BitBalloon/middleman-homepage/source/blog/2014-10-03-five-reasons-you-want-https-for-your-static-site.md

 Browsers, however, won't send the important "Referer" header when a user follows a link from a HTTPS site to a plain HTTP site.
 As more and more sites starts forcing HTTPS this becomes a larger and larger problem for site owners without HTTPS enabled.

 If a you got an inbound link from [HackerNews](https://news.ycombinator.com) and your site is not HTTPS, you won't see see Hacker News as a traffic source at all in your Analytics, since Hacker News forced HTTPS.
 Wan't to know the bounce rate from the Hacker News audience?
-Touch luck unless you run HTTPS.
+Tough luck unless you run HTTPS.

 Same goes for any other traffic source enforcing HTTPS and there are more of those every day.